meteor/meteor/content/ui-ux.md

 2. A special route in the development version of the application that renders one or more components with one or more of the specificiations.

-For instance, in Galaxy, we have a component styleguide that renders each resuable component either one specification at a time, or with all specifications at once.
+For instance, in Galaxy, we have a component styleguide that renders each reusable component either one specification at a time, or with all specifications at once.

 [ss]